Almost Out of that Sticky Security Contract?

 How Can I Cancel my Alarm Contract?

 Beware of early payoff and cancellation fees.
-These are usually upwords of 75% of remaining contract.
+These are usually upwards of 75% of the remaining contract.
 If you are moving to an area where the company cannot service things may get a little messy.
-Depending on the company, they will either admit they can't provide service and end terms.
-If they want to get real stingy they will claim you still owe the remainder of what's left on the agreement.
-This is where lawsuits come in and neither party is happy; unfortunately this happens quite a bit in the industry.
+Depending on the company, they will either admit they can’t provide service or end terms.
+If they want to get real stingy they will claim you still owe the remainder of what’s left on the agreement.
+This is where lawsuits come in and neither party is happy; unfortunately, this happens quite a bit in the industry.

 Your equipment will still function and sound the alarm when a sensor is triggered but the monitoring station will no longer call you.
 Some people like this as it still gives them a warning (to grab the gun etc.) at night if there is a home intrusion and you save yourself the monthly monitoring fee.

 There are several options you have as a consumer when the contract runs out of time.
-The last thing you want to do it to do nothing, stay quiet and pay your bill.
+The last thing you want to do is to do nothing, stay quiet, and pay your bill.
 Whether you cancel altogether or upgrade for a better deal, do something!